1984–85 Detroit Pistons season

-The 1984–85 NBA season was the Detroit Pistons' 37th season in the NBA and 28th season in the city of Detroit.
+The 1984–85 Detroit Pistons season was the Detroit Pistons' 37th season in the NBA and 28th season in the city of Detroit.

 Due to repairs to their home at the time, Pontiac Silverdome, the Pistons spent the latter part of the season – and all five of their post-season games – at the Detroit Red Wings' arena, Joe Louis Arena, in Detroit proper.

 Detroit continued their winning ways, finishing the season 46–36 (.561), 2nd place in the Central Division.
 The team advanced to the playoffs, defeating the New Jersey Nets 3–0, for the franchise's first playoff series win since 1976, but fell 4–2 to Larry Bird and the Boston Celtics in the conference semi-finals.
 1985 was also perhaps the start of bad blood between the Chicago Bulls and star Michael Jordan and the Pistons.
 At the 1985 NBA All-Star Game, reports were that Pistons star Isiah Thomas and friend Los Angeles Lakers star Magic Johnson conspired to "freeze-out" rookie Jordan on the national stage.
-As the Pistons and Bulls battled over the next few years, Jordan may have extracted his revenge in ensuring Thomas was not named to the 1992 Olympic Dream Team.
+As the Pistons and Bulls battled over the next few years, Jordan may have exacted his revenge in ensuring Thomas was not named to the 1992 Olympic Dream Team.

 The Pistons were led in 1984–85 by Thomas (21.2 ppg, 13.9 apg, NBA All-Star) and center Bill Laimbeer (17.5 ppg, 12.4 rpg, NBA All-Star).